AT&T SportsNet Rocky Mountain

 AT&T SportsNet Rocky Mountain was an American regional sports network owned by Warner Bros.
 Discovery through its TNT Sports unit as part of the AT&T SportsNet brand of networks.
+The network was in operation for 35 years from 1988 to 2023.
 Headquartered in Denver, Colorado, the network broadcast regional coverage of sports events throughout the Rocky Mountain region, mainly focusing on professional sports teams based in the Denver metropolitan area, Utah and Nevada.

 SportsNet Rocky Mountain was available on cable providers throughout Colorado, Utah, Nevada, Wyoming, Montana, Central & Eastern Idaho, northern New Mexico, western Kansas, western Nebraska, western South Dakota, parts of California, including all of San Bernardino County and Mohave County, Arizona; it was also available nationwide on satellite via DirecTV.

 History

 SportsNet Rocky Mountain was originally launched on November 15, 1988, as the Prime Sports Network, a joint venture between Bill Daniels, United Cable (controlled by TCI), and Home Sports Entertainment.
 The first live event ever shown on the network was a Denver Nuggets – Los Angeles Lakers NBA game.
 The network was originally broadcast from 5 p.m. to midnight weekdays and 11 a.m. to midnight on weekends.
 Additional programming included the Denver Zephyrs (minor-league baseball), college games from the Big Eight, the Western Athletic and the Missouri Valley conferences, and University of Denver hockey.
 Additionally, there was coverage of skiing, hunting, fishing, rodeo, boxing, tennis, and golf.

 The network was one of the original members of the Prime Sports Network, a group of regional sports networks formed in 1989 as a partnership between Bill Daniels and TCI.
 It was officially renamed Prime Sports Network- Rocky Mountain to avoid confusion with the group which now had the same name.
 However, it still was often referred to on-air as "Prime Sport Network" or simply "PSN".
-In spring 1995, the network was renamed Prime Sports Rocky Mountain as part of a larger rebranding of Prime's RSNs.
+In spring 1995, the network was renamed Prime Sports Rocky Mountain as part of a larger rebranding of Prime's RSNs, timed with the launch of direct broadcast satellite services such as DirecTV in the same year that required further disambiguation on a national lineup.

 In October 1995, News Corporation, which formed a sports division for the Fox network two years earlier after it obtained the broadcast rights to the National Football Conference and sought to create a group of regional sports networks, acquired a 50% interest in the Prime Network from TCI parent Liberty Media.
 Later that year on November 1, News Corporation and Liberty Media relaunched the Prime Network affiliates as part of the new Fox Sports Net group, with the Denver-based network officially rebranding as Fox Sports Rocky Mountain.
 The channel was rebranded as Fox Sports Net Rocky Mountain in 2000, as part of a collective brand modification of the FSN networks under the "Fox Sports Net" banner; subsequently in 2004, the channel shortened its name to FSN Rocky Mountain, through the networks' de-emphasis of the "Fox Sports Net" brand.